KidPudel/Iggy-s-Vault/languages/python/bot creation.md

 > We register endpoints at which bot will trigger, and below, what it would use to handle that request - handler
 > Note: that the *request* (data with which user triggered endpoint of some type), is also captured by the endpoint

+if in API we register endpoint, meaning opening a gate for the client to access db then in bot creation, we register endpoint, to listen and catch the incoming request from the stream of requests and handle it.
 ### process of handling
 1. looking through current router (from outter -> nested) first is Dispatcher
 2. in router looking sequentially, from top to bottom (the first that satisfy filters (non-filtered handler is always the strongest))